taroooyan/bg-wiki/Nano-Operation-Manual.md

 >17. **Checksum**: *1D

-Data log file name is made of 3 parts: #### the did number, ## month and ## of date of data (date initiated??).
+Data log file name is made of 3 parts: #### the did number, ## month and ##  date (log initiated).
 For example "21080716.LOG" the data log for unit 2108 on 16 July.
 For space constraints the file date property is 01/01/2000, but every line has UTC time date stamp reading.
 The log file name may appear out a day because of time zones dateline.

-*A data log or section starts with several header comments #-beginning lines of version number and deadtime..
+A data log or section starts with several #-beginning comment lines: version number and deadtime...

-# NEW LOG
+>\# NEW LOG

-# format=1.2.9nano
+>\# format=1.2.9nano

-# deadtime=on
+>\# deadtime=on

-$BNRDD,2108,2013-12-06T13:03:58Z,22,2,115,A,3145.7607,N,03510.1975,E,734.90,V,3,908*64
+>$BNRDD,2108,2013-12-06T13:03:58Z,22,2,115,A,3145.7607,N,03510.1975,E,734.90,V,3,908*64

- Version 1.1.1 had a fourth line of headers at the top of the data log with parameter settings user name, time zone, country etc...
-Apparently no longer printed to log file ??.
-For example:
+The earlier version 1.1.1 printed a fourth comment line with parameter settings user name, time zone, country etc...
+This line was apparently dropped or is not currently included. [why??]

-NEW LOG
+>\# NEW LOG

-# format=1.1.1nano
+>\# format=1.1.1nano

-# deadtime=on
+>\# deadtime=on

-# nm=safecast,tz=248,cn=US,cpmf=334,st=0,ss=0,sh=100,sm=0
+>\# nm=safecast,tz=248,cn=US,cpmf=334,st=0,ss=0,sh=100,sm=0
-$BNRDD,2108,2013-07-16T14:45:57Z,23,1,167988,A,3145.7794,N,03510.1883,E,764.20,A,10616837,0*71
+>$BNRDD,2108,2013-07-16T14:45:57Z,23,1,167988,A,3145.7794,N,03510.1883,E,764.20,A,10616837,0*71

 A definition of [[dead time|http://en.wikipedia.org/wiki/Dead_time]] reads "For detection systems that record discrete events... the dead time is the time after each event during which the system is not able to record another event".
-The *ENABLE_LND_DEADTIME* compensation formula can be found in the [[bGeigieNano.ino master|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigieNano.ino]].
+The *ENABLE_LND_DEADTIME compensation formula* can be found in the [[bGeigieNano.ino master|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigieNano.ino]].

 Other Files on the MicroSD Card:  The micro-SD card is delivered with apple disc system files and folders which filenames begin with a dot.
 [Non-Apple devices users can delete these apple system files.
 Although there's plenty of space to leave the small files on the 2gb Micro-SD card.
 Main thing -- keep the two Nano configuration files.]